JackGreenaway/Rgram/README.md

 - Regression histograms with naive and quantile binning.
 - Kernel smoothing using the Epanechnikov kernel.
+- Regression gram (rgram) generation using Polars DataFrame or LazyFrame.
 - Easy-to-use API for data analysis.

 ## Requirements